Bellway: History

+Quality concerns

-Fire safety concerns
+Fire safety problems

 A major fire broke out in July 2015 at a housing development constructed by Bellway in Canterbury, which destroyed and damaged 45 homes.
 An investigation launched in 2016 discovered problems in the fire separation constructed between the properties.
 Repairs to the development began in November 2018.

 In May 2019, a Watchdog investigation was screened on BBC One regarding the fire safety of Bellway and Persimmon plc homes.
 In the programme a surveyor visited an estate developed by Bellway after concerns about fire safety had been raised by a resident.
 The investigation found safety breaches in every property that was looked at due to poorly fitted fire barriers.

 On 9 June 2019, a fire took place at the newly built Samuel Garside House located in De Pass Garden, which was constructed by Bellway.
 Peter Mason, chair of the Barking Reach residents’ association had contacted Bellway prior to the fire expressing concern about the potential fire risk of the development, but was told not to worry.
 London mayor Sadiq Khan described the fire as "shocking" and stated that it could have "easily resulted in fatalities".

 In June 2021, protesters picketed the Bellway offices in Prestwich and Beckton to demand that the company repair numerous fire safety issues which had been discovered in their properties.
 The safety issues left residents "living in fear" and unable to sell or remortgage their homes.